Preston and Longridge Railway: Decline

 In 1918 there was another plan to extend the railway from Longridge to Yorkshire along the Loud and Hodder valleys to Whitewell, Tosside, Wigglesworth and Hellifield, but the plan was never implemented.
-This plan was revived once more in 1924 in connection with the Stocks Reservoir scheme and a Light Railway Order was confirmed on 19 March, however no further action was taken.
+This plan was revived once more in 1924 in connection with the Stocks Reservoir scheme and the Longridge and Hellifield Light Railway Order 1924 was confirmed on 19 March, however no further action was taken.

 By 1930 the popularity of bus travel caused the line to close to passengers.
 The line to Longridge remained open to goods traffic until November 1967.

 Goods traffic continued to use part of the line as far as the Courtaulds factory at Red Scar, until the last train worked by class 25 diesel, number 25 142 on Friday 8 February 1980.
 The Gamull Lane bridge over the line at was subsequently removed.
 All that now remained of the whole line was a Y-shaped link between the West Coast Main Line and coal yards at the site of the original Deepdale Street terminus.
 This, too, was closed in the 1990s, although the tracks for this section were never taken up.